Wildlife Control & Removal

 What are some common signs of nuisance wildlife activity?

 Noise (scratching, scurrying, chirping), droppings, dead smells, damage to roofs, broken shingles and/or insulation in the gutter or on the ground around the home.

 Any prevention tips for residents in your area?

 Keep tree branches 8 feet from the roof, remove bird feeders and compost piles, keep trash cans sealed and away from the home, chimney caps are always recommended.
 Make sure gutters and downspouts are working properly.
 Make sure soffits, fascia and trim are in good repair.
-Rinforce week spots and potential entry points on your roof.
-If there is any question, have Critter Control do and inspection and provide recommendations.
+Reinforce weak spots and potential entry points on your roof.
+If there is any question, have Critter Control do an inspection and provide recommendations.